nnam-droid12/iHealth/README.md

 <img alt="image" src="./assets/images/gene1.jpg">

-## Welcome to NotchAI, where innovation meets healthcare.
+## Welcome to iHealth, where innovation meets healthcare.
 We're dedicated to revolutionizing the medical landscape with cutting-edge AI solutions.
 Our mission is to provide accessible, accurate, and timely health insights to empower individuals in managing their well-being.

 </br>